1993 World Games

 The 1993 World Games (1993 Wereldspelen), the fourth World Games, were an international multi-sport event held in The Hague, Netherlands.

 Titles

-155 titles were awarded in 23 sports (not including invitational sports — aikido, equestrian vaulting, indoor tug of war, and barefoot waterski).
+155 titles were awarded in 23 sports (not including invitational sports — aikido, equestrian vaulting, indoor tug of war, baton twirling and barefoot waterski).

 Medal table

 The medal tally during the fourth World Games is as follows.
 Germany finished at the top of the final medal table.
 There were two gold medals (and zero silver medals) awarded in five of the acrobatic gymnastics events because of ties for first place.
 There were two bronze medals awarded in the karate kumite (10) and taekwondo (12) events and one of the acrobatic gymnastics events.